0xtiago/qualysapi/README.md

    By the end of scanning, the output of the script will be like this, and triggering Qualys to send the report for the configured email.
    ![image-20230220202120116](images/image-20230220202120116.png)
-   In Qualys platform, we can see the statys if Finished.
+   In Qualys platform, we can also see its status.

    ![image-20230220201626304](images/image-20230220201626304.png)

-### Running in Github Actions Runner
+### Running in Github Actions Runners